-EAC will notify the submitter and allow it an opportunity to submit its position on the issue prior to release of the information.
-The submitter shall respond consistent with Section 7.6.1. below.

-- 7.5.3.
-Final Determination on Release.
+Documents.
+In the event that a member of the public submits a FOIA request for documentsdocumentation provided by a VSTL or the EAC or otherwise proposes the release of such documents, the EAC willmust take the following actions: - 6.3.2.16.4.2.1 Review the documents to determine if they are potentially protected from release as trade secrets or confidential commercial information.
+The documents at issue may have been previously identified as protected by the VSTL when submitted (see Section 7.6.1. below) or identified by the EAC onduring review. - 6.3.2.26.4.2.2 Grant the submitting VSTL an opportunity to provide input.
+In the event the information has been identified as potentially protected from release as a trade secret or confidential commercial information, the EAC willmust notify the submitter and allow itthe submitting VSTL an opportunity to submit its position on the issue prior to release of the information.
+The submitter shallmust respond consistent with Section 7.6.5.1. below. - 6.3.36.4.3 Final Determination on Release.
 After providing the submitter of the information an opportunity to be heard, the EAC will make a final decision on release.
-The EAC will inform the submitter of this decision. - 7.6.
-VSTL's Responsibilities.
-Although the EAC is ultimately responsible for determining if a document, or any portion thereof, is protected from release as a trade secret or confidential commercial information, the VSTL shall be responsible for identifying documents, or portions of documents, it believes warrant such protection.
-Moreover, the VSTL will be responsible for providing the legal basis and substantiation for its determination regarding the withholding of a document.
-This responsibility arises in two situations: (1) upon the initial submission of information and (2) upon notification by the EAC that it is considering the release of potentially protected information. - 7.6.1.
-Initial Submission of Information.
-When a VSTL is submitting documents to the EAC as required by the Accreditation or Certification Programs, it is responsible for identifying any document or portion of a document that it believes is protected from release by Federal law.
-VSTLs shall identify protected information9 by taking the following action: - 7.6.1.1.
-Submitting a Notice of Protected Information.
-This notice shall identify the document, document page, or portion of a page that the VSTL believes should be protected from release.
+The EAC will and must inform the submitter of this decision. - 6.46.5 VSTL's Responsibilities.
+Although the EAC is ultimately responsible for determining if a document, or any portion thereof, is protected from release as a trade secret or confidential commercial information, the VSTL shall beis responsible for identifying documents, or portions of documents, it believes warrant such protection.
+Moreover, The VSTL will beis responsible for providing the legal basis and substantiation for its determination regarding the withholding of a document.
+This responsibility arises in two situations: (1) upon the initial submission of information and (2) upon notification by the EAC that it is considering the release of potentially protected information. - 6.4.16.5.1 Initial Submission of Information.
+When a VSTL is submitting documents to the EAC as required by the Accreditation or Certification Programs, it is responsible for identifying any document or portion of a document that it believes is protected from release by federal law.
+VSTLs shallmust identify protected information by taking the following action: - 6.4.1.16.5.1.1 Submitting a Notice of Protected Information.
+This notice shallmust identify the document, document page, or portion of a page that the VSTL believes should be protected from release.
 This identification must be done with specificity.
-For each piece of information identified, the VSTL must state the legal basis for its protected status. - 7.6.1.1.1.
-Cite the applicable law that exempts the information from release. - 7.6.1.1.2.
-Clearly discuss why that legal authority applies and why the document must be protected from release. - 7.6.1.1.3.
+For each piece of information identified, the VSTL must state the legal basis for its protected status.

+- Cite the applicable law that exempts the information from release. - Clearly discuss why that legal authority applies and why the document must be protected from release.

+7.1.2.1.1.
 If necessary, provide additional documentation or information.
 For example, if the VSTL claims a document contains confidential commercial information, it would also

-9 Documents submitted by the VSTL may include information that is a trade secret or confidential commercial information of a Manufacturer.
+&lt;sup>9Documents submitted by the VSTL may include information that is a trade secret or confidential commercial information of a Manufacturer.
 The VSTL shall take steps to identify any information it believes may be protected.
 The VSTL may seek the input of the Manufacturer when identifying potentially protected information pursuant to the requirements of this chapter.
 All communications on this matter shall be in writing.